isabella232/mailpenny/README.md

 Mailpenny
 =========

 This is the entire codebase for the Mailpenny app.
-Mailpenny uses [Mailgun](http://mailgun.com) to send/recieve email, and [Coinbase](http://coinbase.com) to store bitcoin.
+Mailpenny uses [Mailgun](http://mailgun.com) to send/receive email.

 ## Setup